survivejs/webpack-book/manuscript/03_introduction.md

 The book starts by explaining what webpack is.
 After that, you will find multiple parts, each of which discusses webpack from a different direction.
 While going through those chapters, you will develop webpack configuration.
 They also double as reference material.

-The book is split into the following parts:
+The book has been split into the following parts:

 * **Developing** part gets you up and running with webpack.
 This part goes through features such as Hot Module Replacement and explains how to compose your configuration so that it remains maintainable.
 * **Styling** part puts heavy emphasis on styling related topics.
 You will learn how to load styles with webpack and how to introduce techniques such as autoprefixing to your setup.